Utopianer/DomoCore/README.md

 By providing DOMO exclusive features and channels, we created an environment and userbase for our prototype, a open-source browser for social networks.

-For more informations visit the Homepage: https://domoproject.me
+For more informations visit the Homepage

 ### Coin Specs
 <table>